Snapshot

 Example:

-Q: Should I decode snapshots?
+Q: When should I decode snapshots?

 Example: